The Heavenly Ladder of Saint John Climacus, late 12th century, The Holy Monastery of Saint Catherine, Sinai, Egypt

 Staff working in Sinai took detailed measurements of the objects and sent them back to the Getty Center, where preparators and mountmakers created the custom crates and the mounts for the exhibition.

-See also: http://expertmus.livejournal.com/71856.html
+See also: http://expertmus.livejournal.com/71856.h

 Комментариев нет: